Drohobych Town Hall, designed by Marian Nikodemowicz, 1927-1929, Ukraine, photo Michał Pszczółkowski, all rights reserved

 The Town Hall building - a witness to the changes after the war

 The Town Hall building did not undergo any significant transformations during the Soviet period, except for the tower decorations (eagles), which were removed.
-On the top of the tower, on 2 April 1990, the blue-yellow flag of independent Ukraine was hung, the second after the flag was flown in Stryi (14 March 1990).
+On the top of the tower, on 2 April 1990, the blue and yellow flag of independent Ukraine was hung, the second after the flag was flown in Stryi (14 March 1990).
 The building was renovated in later years.
 Today, as before the Second World War, it houses the headquarters of the Drohobych City Council, and the tower is open to the public - it overlooks almost the entire city.

 It is worth knowing that the book Triad of Time: Drohobych City Hall ( Тріада часу: дрогобицькій ратуші ), prepared for the 90th anniversary of the building, was published in 2020.
 It is the only literary collection in Ukraine dedicated to the City Hall building.
 The publication, in addition to a brief historical sketch, contains literary works about this one of the most beautiful seats of municipal power in Ukraine.